-- Scratch-resistant titanium coating from England: The best non-toxic, non-stick pan coating – longer-lasting than other non-stick coatings.
+- Scratch-resistant, titanium-reinforced ceramic: The best non-toxic, non-stick pan coating – longer-lasting than similar non-stick pans.

-- Swift, even-heating without cold spots thanks to the 4mm forged aluminum core.
+- Responsive, even-heating without cold spots or scorching thanks to the thick aluminum core.
 Cook faster with less heat and energy use.

-- Wipes clean in seconds and dishwasher-safe.
-Catch that Walking Dead marathon instead of scrubbing after a long day.
+- Wipes clean in seconds.
+Catch that Game of Thrones rerun instead of scrubbing after a long day.

-- 2-year warranty, so you’ve got nothing to lose.
+- Lifetime warranty from a trusted brand… So you’ve got nothing to lose.

 Best Carbon Steel Frying Pan

 The final healthy non-toxic cookware option – a carbon steel skillet from Lodge, made with 125 years of craftsmanship.

 This heavy-duty non-toxic frying pan resembles the Lodge cast iron skillet mentioned earlier.

 But, this skillet has two key advantages…

 It weighs less and heats faster!
 No wonder restaurant chefs love using this workhorse pan.

 - Non-stick seasoning layer that builds over time and cuts your calorie intake.
 (For seasoning info, revisit cast iron above in the “Healthy Cookware Materials” section).

 - Safe on any stovetop (including induction).
 Crank the high heat for searing, sautéing, roasting, frying, grilling, etc. Oven-safe to 500°F.

 - Durable enough to pass to your grandkids and metal utensil-safe – without ruining the surface.
 Decades of meals from one pan.

 - Using carbon steel can add iron to your diet, great if you’re anemic.

 - Thinner, lighter, and heats faster than cast iron.
 You save cook-time without sacrificing the end result.
 Weighs 4.45lbs (compared to iron’s 8.2lbs).